 How is this ranch dressing different?

 I find many ranch dressing sauces to be a little overpowering, perhaps a little too fatty, and a little too zesty.
 This ranch dressing is different.
 It’s perfectly balanced.
 It’s good at complementing in the most subtle way, enhancing food flavor without taking anything away or overpowering it.
+I first tried it at Dinosaur BBQ in Buffalo, NY and loved it.
+Needless to say, this recipe is the adaptation of their recipe with some tweaks.
+It's the best!
+You can find the original one in their Dinosaur BBQ’s cookbook.

 While being subtle, it has a robust flavor with many different components to tickle your taste buds in different ways.
 It has a slight kick from the cayenne pepper, a little bit of brightness from the red wine vinegar and a slight pungency coming from the fresh garlic and chives.